Bonditech-Dev/SullyTraining/README.md

-# SullyTraining - This repo for testing purposes
+# SullyTraining - This repo for testing purposes - no codebase